SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students possess sound knowledge of project management with a special focus on the conditions in small and medium-sized companies.
+Upon completing this course, alumni possess sound knowledge of project management with a special focus on the conditions in small and medium-sized companies.
 They are capable of describing the main activities, as well as the allocation of responsibility areas.
 They know how to create reports, how to deal with micro-political processes in businesses and how to make target-performance comparisons.
 They understand how to execute project management under the resource and competency bottlenecks particular to SMEs.

 Superior module: